bevyengine/bevy/release-content/release-notes/headless-widgets.md

 state, similar to how the old `Interaction` component worked, but in a way that is more flexible.
 These components include:

-- `InteractionDisabled` - a marker component used to indicate that a component should be "grayed out" and non-interactive.
+- `InteractionDisabled` - a boolean component used to indicate that a component should be "grayed out" and non-interactive.
 Note that these disabled widgets are still visible and can have keyboard focus (otherwise the user would have no way to discover them).
 - `Hovering` is a simple boolean component that allows detection of whether the widget is being